epfl-ada/ada-2023-project-lasempanadas/datastory.md

 ### Who are the most famous actors in history?

 Now that we better understand the tales of acting careers, let's take a look back.
 A look back at all the previous actors, and let's see which of them were the most famous, the true icons of their time.
 Below is the evolution of the top 10 most famous actors through the ages.
-Enjoy!

 <span style="color: red;">Ajouter raceplot de simon, mais changer (si possible): les barres bougent physiquement et pas juste les couleurs, pour voir la diff entre les années plus facilement. si possible, mettre les noms à gauche des barres pour pas qu'ils bougent tout le temps.</span>